 But, ah ha!
 Sandwiches are not just for lunch.
 They make a totally legit dinner — pizzas and burgers and steamed gua bao are merely inferior versions of our great British invention.
 And whilst not as ‘on trend’ as those other things, two of the best places to get your fill in this crowded city are shrines to the sandwich.
 It follows, of course, that you should go.

-The other is Max’s Sandwich Shop, whose original site in Crouch Hill has recently been supplemented by a second in Dalston’s ‘Birthdays‘.
+The other is Max’s Sandwich Shop in Crouch Hill.
 Max’s creations are things of wonder and wit — the kind of sandwich a seasoned gourmand dreams of when drunk, or hungover, or both.
 Here, the fillings all display that balance of soft, crunchy, and wet, then salty, sweet, sour/spicy, and the focaccia bread is as supportive as a Doric column.
 How to choose between Ham, Egg ‘n Chips (ham hock, shoestring fries, fried egg and malt vinegar mayo), The Bhaji Smuggler (carrot bhaji, Bombay mix, peanuts, herbs, pickles, spinach), and The Korean Gangster (soy braised beef, kimchi, deep fried noodles, ssamhang mayo and “incredibly slutty gravy”)???
-TBH I couldn’t so had both the Ham and the Korean and rolled home dizzy.
-I’ve been reliably informed that the Bhaji is their equal.
+TBH I couldn’t, so had both the Ham and the Korean and rolled home dizzy.
+The Bhaji is their equal, apparently.
 Damn, these are fine sandwiches; fitting whether as pre-amble, main focus or postscript to an evening.